-The Xbox Series X supports 4K HDR at 120Hz with variable refresh rate, which is enabled by the HDMI 2.1 standard.
+The Xbox Series X supports 4K HDR at 120Hz with a variable refresh rate, which is enabled by the HDMI 2.1 standard.
 The included cable supports HDMI 2.1, along with its resolution and refresh rate features, but it may cause issues on your TV.
-In particular, if you have a TV that supports variable refresh rate from LG, Samsung, or Vizio, you may not see a signal, or the signal may be corrupted.
+In particular, if you have a TV that supports variable refresh rate from LG, Samsung, or Vizio, you may not see a signal or the signal may be corrupted.

 Before doing anything with your Xbox, make sure your TV is updated to its latest firmware.
 Updates like these bring official support for external devices, and with the Xbox Series X using the latest tech, there’s bound to be some issues.
 A firmware update should solve this problem for most users.

-If you’re still having trouble and you can’t make out options on screen, you’ll need to boot your console into safe mode.
+If you’re still having trouble and you can’t make out options on the screen, you’ll need to boot your console into safe mode.
 If you can see enough of the screen for navigation, you can skip this step.
 To put your console into safe mode, do the following: